What is a Credit Score?

 FICO® Scores are calculated based solely on information in consumer

 credit reports maintained at the credit reporting agencies.

-at that agency.
 By comparing this information to the patterns in hundreds of thousands of past credit reports, FICO® Scores estimate your level of future credit risk.

-FICO credit scores have a 300–850 score range.
+Base FICO® Scores have a 300–850 score range.
 The higher the score, the lower the risk.

 But no score says whether a specific individual will be a “good” or “bad” customer.

 While many lenders use FICO® Scores to help them make lending decisions, each lender has its own strategy,

 including the level of risk it finds acceptable for a given credit product.
 There is no single “cutoff score”